wojtekzw/statsdaemon/README.md

 * Graphite
 * External shell command (data on STDIN) or output to STDOUT (when no external command provided)
 * OpenTSDB
-* File - enables to send metrics directly to specipied file
+* File - enables to send metrics directly to specified file

 Other:
 * Read configuration from YAML file